Coffeeovercode/sleep-apnea-ecg-segmentation/README.md

+🩺 Sleep Apnea ECG Segmentation and Labeling
+📌 Description
+I processed the St. Vincent's University Hospital / University College Dublin Sleep Apnea Database by segmenting raw ECG recordings into 60-second windows and labeling each segment into six apnea classes and one non-apnea class.

 # sleep-apnea-ecg-segmentation
 ECG segmentation and labeling for sleep apnea classification — St. Vincent’s / UCD dataset.

 This repository contains my code and workflow for **preprocessing and visualizing ECG data** from the **St. Vincent's University Hospital / University College Dublin Sleep Apnea Database**.
-I used Python, MNE, NumPy, Pandas, Matplotlib, and Seaborn to segment raw ECG recordings, label them into **six apnea classes** and **one non-apnea class**, and visualize the segments for further machine learning tasks.
+I developed a robust preprocessing code that used Python, MNE, NumPy, Pandas, Matplotlib, and Seaborn to segment raw ECG recordings, label them into **six apnea classes** and **one non-apnea class**, and visualize the segments for further machine learning tasks.

 ---